jtkovacs/jtkovacs.github.io/REFS/TOCS/UML_TOC.md

 Objects might ‘belong’ to, at most, one object of another class.
 Denoted with an empty diamond on the association.
 PK required.

+### Classes for associations

+Add attributes to an association, e.g. “Date” and “Decision” to the association “Applied”.

 ### Multiplicity of associations

 - `0..n`